dalaing/behaviors-and-events/blog/drafts/events.md

 That context is used to build up and alter the event network.
 If you see these in the signature of a function, it usually means that you're dealing with something that is going to have an effect outside of the current moment in logical time.

-The `fromAddHandler` function adds inputs into the event network by registering and event handler:
+The `fromAddHandler` function adds inputs into the event network by registering an event handler:
 ```haskell
 fromAddHandler :: AddHandler a -> MomentIO (Event a)
 ```